Ylianst/ESP-IQ2020/documentation/protocol.md

 # Spa Connection Kit

 The Spa Connection Kit sends all it's commands from address 0x1F.
-Here are
+Sending the commands from a different address will not work.

 Read FreshWater Salt Module Data (Polled)
 ```